 Global CIO, International Red Cross and Red Crescent Societies

-Information Technology Manager, Asian Americans Advancing Justice Los Angeles
+Information Technology Director, Asian Americans Advancing Justice Los Angeles

 Los Angeles, CA

 Healthcare, Information Technology, and Legal Consultant, Independent